Allocating Risk in Real Estate Leases: Contractual Indemnities, Additional Insured Endorsements, Subrogation Waivers

 Coordinating Lease Provisions With Insurance Coverage to Mitigate Landlord and Tenant Liability Risks

 This CLE webinar will provide real estate counsel with a review of how parties in leasing transactions can allocate risk to protect their respective economic interests.
-The panel will address indemnification provisions, including those for actions arising from a party's negligence, additional insured (AI) endorsements, and waivers of subrogation under which the parties attempt to protect themselves from economic loss.
+The panel will address indemnification provisions, including those for actions arising from a party's negligence, additional insured (AI) endorsements, and waivers of subrogation for the parties to protect themselves from economic loss.

 - Indemnification lease provisions